ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

 When using the array-doubling strategy, pushing $n$ elements to a stack implemented as a dynamic array causes fewer than $2n$ elements to be copied.
+Or in other words, pushing an element to a stack causes on average 2 elements to be copied.
 :::